oracle/weblogic-kubernetes-operator/documentation/3.2/content/faq/newbie.md

 Multiple deployments of the same domain are supported by specifying a unique `domain-uid` string for each deployed domain and specifying a different domain resource.
 The `domain-uid` is in turn used by the operator as the name-prefix and/or label for the domain's Kubernetes resources that the operator deploys for you.
 The WebLogic configuration of a domain's deployments optionally can by customized by specifying configuration overrides in the domain resource -- which, for example, is useful for overriding the configuration of a data source URL, user name, or password.

 The operator does not specify how a WebLogic domain home configuration is created.
-You can use WLST, REST, or a very convenient new tool called [WebLogic Server Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) (WDT).
+You can use WLST, REST, or a very convenient new tool called [WebLogic Deploy Tooling](https://oracle.github.io/weblogic-deploy-tooling/) (WDT).
 WDT allows you to compactly specify WebLogic configuration and deployments (including JMS, data sources, applications, authenticators, and such) using a YAML file and a ZIP file (which include the binaries).
 The operator [samples]({{< relref "/samples/simple/_index.md" >}}) show how to create domains using WLST and using WDT.

 **Q:** Is the Administration Server required?
 Node Manager?